nordinh/fasttrackmicroservices/notes.md

 ### Exercise 1
 Writing a REST client that places an order and pays for it.
 Payload was XML, which makes it harder in languages like Java in which you usually map xml to objects

+### Scalability
+Stateless services, because otherwise (at scale) replication is needed in a (n/2 + 1) way (n=#machines) to make sure session or whatever is replicated to prevent race conditions.
+You cannot Memcache or Hazelcast your way out of this (because asynchronous replication).
+ - [Collapsed Forwarding](http://wiki.squid-cache.org/Features/CollapsedForwarding) to avoid spikes and group multiple requests for the same resource.